hms-dbmi-cellenics/worker/python/README.md

 reopen in a container for development.

 ### Tests
 Typically, you will be able to run `make test-py` in the root directory to execute the unit tests.
-If you need to run the tests manually, for instance if you only want to run a specific test, do the following:

-Either:
-- open a terminal in VS Code while the workspace is open in the container (see the previous section)
-- shell into the docker container manually (`docker exec -it worker-python bash`)

-Then run these commands:

-    export CLUSTER_ENV="development"
-    python -m pytest --cov=. --cov-report=term-missing

-You can append specific test files (e.g. `tests/tasks/test_cluster_cells.py`) to the pytest command to only run those tests.

 ### Task formatting
 Task definitions are stored in the `api` project as an OpenAPI schema.